zspiler/diftam_lib/README.md

-# D2SC Policy
+# DIFTAM Policy

-A simple Dart library for creating and managing D2SC security policies, which are essentially directed graphs.
+A simple Dart library for creating and managing DIFTAM security policies, which are essentially directed graphs.

-The library is used in `D2SC-editor` which is a Flutter app for visualizing and editing D2SC security policies.
+The library is used in `diftam_editor` which is a Flutter app for visualizing and editing DIFTAM security policies.

 ## TLDR

-- `policy.dart` ~ `Policy` class which represents a D2SC security policy.
+- `policy.dart` ~ `Policy` class which represents a security policy.
 - `edge.dart` ~ `Edge` class (threre are 3 types of edges)
 - `node.dart` ~ node classes (there are 3 types of nodes)
 - `analysis.dart` ~ functions for analyzing a single policy / graph (eg. finding cycles)